Kaleth O. Wright

-Kaleth O. Wright is a retired senior noncommissioned officer in the United States Air Force who served as the 18th Chief Master Sergeant of the Air Force from February 17, 2017, to August 14, 2020.
+Kaleth O. Wright is a retired Chief Master Sergeant in the United States Air Force who served as the 18th Chief Master Sergeant of the Air Force from February 17, 2017, to August 14, 2020.
 In this post he served as the personal adviser to the Chief of Staff and the Secretary of the Air Force on all issues regarding the welfare, readiness, morale, and proper utilization and progress of the enlisted force.
 Wright is the second African American to serve in this position.
-Wright is often referred to by the nickname “Enlisted Jesus” by airmen due to his successful advocacy and reforms on behalf of enlisted personnel.
+Wright is often referred to by the nickname "Enlisted Jesus" by airmen due to his successful advocacy and reforms on behalf of enlisted personnel.

 Military career

 Wright enlisted in the United States Air Force in March 1989 and his background includes various duties in the dental career field.
 He served as a Professional Military Education instructor and has held various senior enlisted positions while serving at squadron, group, wing, Task-Force and Numbered Air Force levels.
 He has deployed in support of Operations Desert Shield/Storm and Enduring Freedom and completed overseas tours in the Republic of Korea, Japan, Germany, and Alaska.
 He was the Command Chief Master Sergeant, Third Air Force and 17th Expeditionary Air Force.

 Prior to assuming the position of Chief Master Sergeant of the Air Force, Wright was the Command Chief Master Sergeant, United States Air Forces in Europe and Air Forces Africa, with headquarters at Ramstein Air Base, Germany.
 As the command chief, he was the senior enlisted advisor to the commander on all matters affecting the readiness, training, professional development and effective utilization of more than 21,000 enlisted force personnel.
 Additionally, he coordinated with the headquarters staff, commanders, and senior personnel on administration and implementation of command policy.
 The chief champions and directs enlisted theater security engagement and building partnership capacity in an area of responsibility that comprises 104 countries in support of both United States European Command and United States Africa Command.

 Wright succeeded James A. Cody as Chief Master Sergeant of the Air Force on February 17, 2017.
 He was relieved by CMSgt JoAnne S. Bass on August 14, 2020.